sudosoph/docs/content/modules/threat-x/how-tos/whitelist-an-ip.md

 ## Overview

-The ThreatX portal allows you to easily block an IP Address or a CIDR range by adding it to whitelist.
+By whitelisting an IP address or a CIDR range you can instruct Threat-X to not inspect requests from those IPs.
+The ThreatX portal allows you to easily whitelist an IP Address or a CIDR range.

 ## Whitelist an IP Address/CIDR range